anrayliu/pyvidplayer2/README.md

 To get started quickly, you can browse the many [code examples](https://github.com/anrayliu/pyvidplayer2/tree/main/examples).
 If you prefer natural language, try asking [DeepWiki](https://deepwiki.com/anrayliu/pyvidplayer2).
 If you still have questions, open an [issues page](https://github.com/anrayliu/pyvidplayer2/issues).

-# About Versioning

-This project currently uses pre-1.0 versioning in the form of `0.9.x`.
-After v1.0, it will follow standard Semantic Versioning.